General Rules of E Bike Racing

 As you prepare to hit the track, you'll need to verify your e-bike is in top condition.
 This means conducting thorough bike safety checks to identify any potential issues before they become major problems.
 Before the race, you'll also undergo a pre-race inspection process to get the official stamp of approval to compete.

-Also Read General Rules of Track & Field
+Also Read General Rules of Long Jump

 Bike Safety Checks